yummyhopper/The-Data-Behind-Tyrese-Maxeys-Breakout-Season/README.md

-### How is NBA player Maxey is playing better this season and improving 76ers’ offense?
+### How is star sixers point guard Tyrese Maxey playing better this season and improving 76ers’ offense as a whole?
-Hypothesis: Maxey is increasing his personal offence performance significantly this season, especially 3-point shooting, and he is improving the whole team's offences as well by increasing the pace and involving more 2 man game with Joel Embiid.
+In this project Ryan and I examine Maxey's increasing offensive performance throughout his career, focusing on his improved 3 point shooting, the pace of play, and his involvement in the 2 man game with his MVP teammate Joel Embiid.